Frequently Asked Questions About Camp Hilltop

 Q: Who can campers talk to if they have a problem?

-A: There are always plenty of caring people to help: counselors, nurses, the program director and of course Scott, Ann, Melissa, Bill or Kathy are available anytime, day or night.
+A: There are always plenty of caring people to help: counselors, nurses, the program director, the head counselor and of course Scott, Ann, or Melissa are available anytime, day or night.

 Q: Can a camper stay longer if they want to?